Azorlogh/tunefire/README.md

 Compiled binaries for Linux, MacOS and Windows under the [releases section](https://github.com/Azorlogh/tunefire/releases/).

-## Author's note
+# Author's note

 I am working on this project solely in my free time, therefore you can expect Tunefire's development progress to be quite sporadic.
 The primary goal is to create an app that I can use for my daily listening sessions, but it has yet to reach that point.

+### Acknowledgement
+Thanks to Jan Pochyla for [his excellent spotify client Psst](https://github.com/jpochyla/psst) which served as a high-quality example of a real-world app made using druid.
+Thanks to all the library authors & contributors for making it possible for anybody to create apps of this scale in a reasonable time.